 A caring, positive approach will be utilized regarding the use of disciplinary methods.
 Additional or individual behavior management plans may be developed on the advice of parents, guardians, staff members or other professionals.
 NWCSRA reserves the right to dismiss or suspend a participant if the above noted procedures are not adhered to, and/or parent/guardian response to a problem situation is not attempted.
 Each situation will be evaluated individually and on its own merit.

-- Please label all your child’s belongings.
+- Please label all your camper’s belongings.

 - Please do not send items not deemed necessary to your child’s care during camp.
-NWCSRA is not responsible for lost, broken or stolen items.
+NWCSRA is not responsible for lost, broken, or stolen items.

 - Campers must arrive at camp with clean and dry clothing.
-Campers who are not toilet trained must supply their own diapers, wipes and a change of clothes.